 Trade and other receivables are subsequently measured at amortised cost using the effective interest method, less any impairment losses.
 Transaction costs that are integral to the effective rate are capitalised to the value of the receivables and amortised through interest income using the effective interest rate method.
-The Group's trade and other receivables include prepayments, WHT receivables, trade debtors as well as deposits for investments.
+The Group's trade and other receivables include prepayments, WHT receivables, accrued income, other receivables, trade debtors as well as deposits for investments.

-2.18 Provisions and Contingent Liabilities
+Provisions and Contingent Liabilities